 Risk assessments, hazard recognition programs, and risk registers are critical components of the Antero SMS.
-Antero utilizes a proprietary risk matrix during a risk assessment to define the level of risk by considering the probability against the severity of the consequence for an incident or risk.
-The risk matrix is a simple mechanism to increase the visibility of risks and assist management decision-making.
+Antero utilizes a proprietary risk matrix during a risk assessment to define the level of risk by considering the probability against the category of consequence severity for an incident or risk.
+This is a simple mechanism to increase visibility of risks and assist management decision-making.

 A Job Safety Analysis (JSA) must be completed and documented prior to the start of work on an Antero location.
-Antero expects each worker involved in a task, whether an employee or a contractor, be fully briefed on any related hazards and acknowledge them by signing the JSA.
+Antero expects each worker involved in a task, whether an employee or a contractor, be fully briefed on related hazards and acknowledge them by signing the JSA.